phucan97vn/AskerLocation/README.md

 # Asker Location
   Using OpenCage Geocoder to get Asker Location(State/City) with lat,lng values.

+# NOTE

+  Each IP/Account can only do 2500 times/everyday.
+Need to use VPN to fake IP .

 # HOW TO SETUP ENVIRONMENT and RUN in your Computer

 ## INSTALL Meteorjs